Shellfish Closures Status & Trends

 Changes in Buttermilk Bay shellfish bed closures

-Comparison of Shellfish bed closures in 2001 versus 2006.
-The seasonal area in Little Buttermilk Bay was eliminated and reclassified to approved with the exception of two small prohibited areas on April 14, 2003.
-The prohibited area in Queen Sewell Cove and the conditional area at Hideaway Village were both reclassified to approved with the exception of the current small prohibited classifications in both areas on October 17, 2001.
+In the figure above, shellfish bed closures in Buttermilk Bay in 2001 and 2006 are compared.
+The seasonal area in Little Buttermilk Bay was eliminated and reclassified to approved except two small, prohibited areas on April 14, 2003.
+The prohibited area in Queen Sewell Cove and the conditional area at Hideaway Village were both reclassified to approved, except the small, prohibited classifications around stormwater discharges.
 Go to our Buttermilk Bay Stormwater Project page to learn more of what happened here.

 Current shellfish bed closures in Buzzards Bay

-This chart shows the annual status of pollution related shellfish resource area closures in Buzzards Bay as of July 1 of each year through 2016.
-The calculation of closure does not include management closures for seeded areas, shellfish relay area closures, local management closures, or temporary rainfall related closures (either local rainfall conditionals or bay-wide closures related to extreme rainfalls).
-The permanent closure total includes a management area in Little River, Dartmouth which is an under-tested area presumed to have high bacteria.
-Permanent closures are areas closed year-round.
-Temporary closures are generally “seasonal closures”, that is, areas closed during the June to September, but in some areas closures may extend from April to November, or longer.
+This chart above shows the annual status of pollution related shellfish resource area closures in Buzzards Bay as of July 1 of each year through 2016.
+The calculation of closures does not include management closures for seeded areas, shellfish relay area closures, local management closures, or temporary rainfall related closures (either local rainfall conditionals or bay-wide closures related to extreme rainfalls).
+The permanent closure total includes a management area in Little River, Dartmouth which is not tested or managed.
+In the figure, permanent closures are areas closed year-round and temporary closures are generally “seasonal closures”, mostly closed between June and September, but in some areas, closures may extend from April to November, or longer.